whitneybroadfoot/Twelve_Employee_Management/README.md

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as Content Management Systems.
 This application is a solution for managing a company's employees using node, inquirer, and MySQL.

-*Application was not working remotely, but GIF demonstration included*
+*Application was not working remotely, but GIF demonstration included within assets folder*

 # Command-line Application:
 * At a minimum allows the user to: